rouyng/airspotbot/README.md

 A basic `Dockerfile` is also included for deployment via Docker container.

+### API requirements
+You must have valid keys for the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) and [ADS-B Exchange API](https://www.adsbexchange.com/data/) in order to deploy airspotbot for your own use.
+Please note that as of 2021, ADS-B Exchange is no longer giving API keys to all feeders, so the API is now solely accessed through [their RapidAPI endpoint](https://rapidapi.com/adsbx/api/adsbexchange-com1).
+The "adsbx" endpoint option in asb.config is provided for legacy support, or if you have some preexisting agreement with ADSBX to use their endpoint directly.
+Please operate your installation of airspotbot and associated APIs in accordance with all relevant terms of service.

 ## Configuring
 airspotbot has two files that must be configured before use: `config/asb.config` and `config/watchlist.csv`

 ### config/asb.config
 Used to set your API keys and other bot configuration, such as tweeting interval, interval to check ADS-B Exchange and some tweeting rules, such as whether to tweet all military activity or all aircraft with unknown registration numbers.
-You must have valid API keys for Twitter and ADS-B Exchange in order to deploy airspotbot for your own use.
-Please operate your installation of airspotbot in accordance with all relevant terms of service.
+Additional documentation is provided as comments in the asb.config file included in this repository.

 `radius` parameter indicates the radius in nautical miles around the specified latitude/longitude that will be queried for aircraft activity.
 It must have a value of 1, 5, 10, 25, 100 or 250.
 Due to ADS-B Exchange API limitations, any values larger, smaller or in between these will cause an error and cannot be used.